inspiredtolive/Interstellar_Penguin/README.md

 Just head over to [releases](https://github.com/inspiredtolive/Interstellar_Penguin/releases) and download the latest release.
 No installation steps are required.

+# Usage

+Double-click the executable and control the penguin with WASD and the camera with your mouse.

 # Features

 ## Penguin Movement